Pornography: Virtual reality pornography

-Some pornography is produced without human actors at all.
+Virtual reality pornography, commonly known as VR pornography, refers to pornography designed to be experienced through virtual reality technology.
+It typically involves immersive, interactive videos or simulations that users view using virtual reality headsets.
+These experiences often provide a 360-degree perspective, allowing the user to feel as though they are part of the scene, enhancing the sense of presence and realism compared to traditional pornography.
+The content can range from pre-recorded videos to more interactive, computer-generated environments, sometimes incorporating haptic feedback devices for a multi-sensory experience.

 The idea of computer-generated pornography was conceived very early as one of the obvious areas of application for computer graphics.
 Until the late 1990s, digitally manipulated pornography could not be produced cost-effectively.
 In the early 2000s, it became a growing segment as the modeling and animation software matured, and the rendering capabilities of computers improved.
 Further advances in technology allowed increasingly photorealistic 3D figures to be used in interactive pornography.
 The first pornographic film to be shot in 3D was 3D Sex and Zen: Extreme Ecstasy, released on 14 April 2011, in Hong Kong.

 The various mediums for pornography depictions have evolved throughout the course of history, starting from prehistoric cave paintings, about forty millennia ago, to futuristic virtual reality renditions.
 Experts in the pornography business predict more people in the future would consume porn through virtual reality headsets, which are expected to give consumers better personal experiences than they can have in the real world.
 Speculations are rife about an increased presence of sex robots in the future pornography productions.

+The first VR porn experiences were filmed by VR Bangers.
+During the COVID-19 pandemic, virtual reality pornography saw a noticeable increase in users.

+VR.Stripchat.com

+vr.stripchat.com is a virtual reality adult streaming platform operated by Stripchat.
+It allows users to join live, interactive cam shows in full 3D environments directly from a browser.
+The platform supports major headsets including Meta Quest, Pico, Apple Vision Pro, and Samsung Galaxy XR, with real-time interactivity, teledildonics, and a feature to switch between traditional 2D and immersive VR modes.

+BaDoinkVR

+BaDoinkVR is a virtual reality porn production company founded in 2006, headquartered in Rochester, New York, with additional offices in Barcelona, Spain, and Silicon Valley.
+Originally an online adult entertainment site, it transitioned into virtual reality in 2015 with the launch of BaDoinkVR.
+The company produces immersive 360 and 180-degree videos featuring motion tracking and binaural audio, compatible with VR headsets such as Oculus Rift, HTC Vive, and Google Cardboard.
+Recognized as an early pioneer in the VR porn market, BaDoinkVR won the 2018 AVN Award for VR Site of the Year.
+It has partnered with Kiiroo to integrate teledildonics, enabling users to synchronize sex toys with VR content.
+In 2015, BaDoinkVR responded to a malware incident involving the misuse of its brand to distribute Reveton/IcePol ransomware, addressing the issue and notifying authorities.